 During the baptism service, the person being baptised declares their Christian belief and promises to follow Jesus as a disciple.
 In the Anglican Church, as well as baptising adults it is also common to baptise young children (this is sometimes known as ‘christening’ ); in this case the declarations and promises are made on their behalf by parents and Godparents.
 Some parents prefer to have a service of thanksgiving and dedication for their child, so that s/he can decide for themselves later in life if they want to be baptised.

 At All Saints the baptism of children usually takes place during a normal Sunday morning service.
-If you would like to talk about either baptism or a service of thanksgiving, then please phone or email Adrian Jones, the Curate.
+If you would like to talk about either baptism or a service of thanksgiving, then please phone or email the Church Office.

 For FAQs about Godparents follow this link: www.churchofengland.org/weddings-baptisms-funerals